saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

 ## Task 1: Create a virtual network

 In this task, you create a virtual network (VNet), which will contain your SQL managed instance, JumpBox VM, and a few other resources use throughout this hands-on lab.
-Once provisioned, you will associate the route table with the ManagedInstance subnet, and add a Management subnet to the VNet.
+Once provisioned, you will associate the route table with the ManagedInstance subnet and add a Management subnet to the VNet.

 ### Create virtual network